 Like Method A, Method C uses a key-up connector on one end and a key-down connector on the other end.
 However, the flip happens within the cable itself, where each pair of fibers is flipped so that the fiber in Position 1 (Tx) arrives at Position 2 (Rx) at the opposite end, and the fiber in Position 2 (Rx) arrives at Position 1 (Tx).

 SEL Cable Assemblies

-Sumitomo Electric Lightwave (SEL), an industry leader in fiber, cabling techniques, and connectorization, has one of the widest selections of cable assemblies: patch-cords, jumpers, rip-cords, trunks, and interconnects of any industry-leading fiber optic solutions provider to include the often-illusive exact length cable assemblies.
+Sumitomo Electric Lightwave (SEL), an industry leader in fiber, cabling techniques, and connectorization, has one of the widest selections of cable assemblies: patch-cords, jumpers, trunks, and interconnects of any industry-leading fiber optic solutions provider.